 For all other financial instruments not listed in an active market, the fair value is determined by using appropriate valuation techniques.
-Valuation techniques include net present value techniques, comparison to similar instruments for which market observable prices exist, options pricing models and other relevant valuation models.
+Valuation techniques include net present value techniques, comparison to similar instruments for which market observable prices exist, options pricing models, value to book and other relevant valuation models.

-Notes to the consolidated financial statements For the year ended 31 December 2020
+Notes to the consolidated financial statements (continued) For the year ended 31 December 2021